vishalsharma325/project-x/README.md

-project x is an virtual platfrom made in very basic tech stack. it is named as Funcity platform. in this platform user can book a ride for himself virtually.
+project x is an virtual platfrom made in very basic tech stack. this is an funcity project which is named as prject x. in this platform user can book a ride for himself virtually.